-The terrain is loose dirt, sand and rock.
-For every step you take, you slide back two.
+The terrain is loose dirt with a mixture of sand and rock.
+It feels like every step you take, then you slide back two.
 Your shoes will be fill with dirt and pebbles.
 The cold wind whips over the top and just pummels you for the next few hours.

 You are hiking in pitch dark (headlamps are key) and slowly but surely the silhouette of the summit of Rinjani can be seen.

 We promise, you’ll feel really defeated and like you can’t possibly make it to the top, but if we did it, you can too!